Voicing Gender was exhibited at Mutek Festival at Place Des Arts, Montreal and London Barbican and the Winter Sound Festival.

 Voicing Gender moves through sonic environments of pitch and tone and pace.
 The artist engaged a voice therapist and the work is made up of her own voice as a series of repetitious pitch changing exercises used in speech therapy with trans and non-binary people.
 The work is relayed binaurally via radio hats inspired by Victor T. Hoeflich of the Merri-Lei Corporation, NYC in 1949, whose early novelty radios hats had valve AM radio built into pith helmets, available in eight colours “Lipstick Red, Tangerine, Flamingo, Canary Yellow, Chartreuse, Blush Pink, Rose Pink and Tan” (Radio Electronics), targeted at women.
 Sports team baseball radio hats were popular in the 70s and are now the most gender neutral hat in the world, the artist has made a series of radio hats reflecting the bright lipstick colours of the early Hoefich radio hats.

 This uncanny binaural piece, works as digital mimicry, a kind of vocal drag, reflecting on the representations of a gendered voice.
-The artist became interested in gender identity after her former husband transitioned and the work reflects some of the unease she felt during the process, she was inspired by a voice changing software app used by the trans community and drew from The Voice Book for Trans and Non-Binary People.
+The artist worked with a speech therapist and was inspired by a voice changing software app and drew from The Voice Book for Trans and Non-Binary People.
 A Practical Guide to Creating and Sustaining Authentic Voice and Communication by Mills and Stoneham, 2017.

 To change ones voice takes time and repetitive exercises, it has been interesting to try and make my self sound more and less feminine and to hear some of the sounds created from the exercises.
 This is very much a musical sound work about vocal sounds.
 Voices change slowly over time, but pitch and vowel sounds and intonation do not just start sounding like another gender this takes focused voice work, which can take up to two years.
 Voice damage can occur if one rushes into it.